kunyora/kunyora-website/docs/mutation_component.md

 ### **Creating the client**

 Here, we would be creating the client for our application.
 We would assume that you are familiar with creating the a client already and therefore we would explain other details that you should be aware of when using our library with `reactJs`.
-However, if you do not have enough knowledge about creating a `client`, then check our [`indepth tutorial docs`](lasaclient_tutorial.md) and the [Lasaclient Api Reference Configuration section](lasaclient_api_reference.md#client-configration).
+However, if you do not have enough knowledge about creating a `client`, then check our [`indepth tutorial docs`](kunyora_tutorial.md) and the [Kunyora Api Reference Configuration section](kunyora_api_reference.md#client-configration).

 ```javascript
 /**